user121989/house-prices-prediction-project-Kaggle/README.md

 This project was made for the Kaggle competition “House prices” (link - https://www.kaggle.com/c/house-prices-advanced-regression-techniques)

 The main goal of the competition is to predict the selling price of a house based on its descriptive parameters.
 The train data set includes about 80 features and 1460 samples.
 The most challenging task in this project is to find a way how to reduce amount of variables.
-My project was made to find an answer for feature reducing question.
+My project was made to find an answer for the feature reducing question.

 It’s my second iteration for the competition and it’s obvious not the last one.